 Thanks for reading.
 I hope I was able to help you prepare for the WABDR.
 Have a great adventure!

-I’m a digital content creator who has been rippin’ two-wheels across remote lands and building a content creation business in the motorcycle industry since 2014.
-Fast forward to 2022, I have decided to develop my own website to offer tips and tricks on long distance adventure motorcycling and beyond.
+I’m a motorcycle adventure travel addict who has been rippin’ two-wheels across remote lands and working in the motorcycle touring industry since 2018!
+I’ve since developed MotoMoves to offer tips and tricks on adventure motorcycling as well as take you along for a few rides here and there.
 Enjoy!